 What are core and prepreg?
 Core material is an FR4 substrate that has been fully hardened and is pre-plated with copper foil.
 Prepreg (pre-impregnated) is a layer of epoxy resin that has not been fully cured, with a thin layer of fiberglass embedded in it.
 To make PCBs out of multiple layers, the prepreg is stacked and then pressed and heated.
 The epoxy cures fully during this process.

-To create custom thicknesses, the PCB fab starts with a set of common prepreg thicknesses, then combines them in the necessary sequence, along with copper foil and solder mask thickness to make the desired final thickness.
-For example, to make a 0.63mm thick 2-layer PCB, assuming our standard thicknesses of 0.035mm for 1oz of copper pour and 0.01mm for soldermask, you’d need three 180µm prepreg layers – demonstrated in the image to the left.
+To create custom PCB board thicknesses, the PCB fab starts with a set of common core and pre preg thicknesses, then combines them in the necessary sequence, along with copper foil, solder mask, and copper plating thickness to reach the desired final thickness.
+For example, to make a 1.2mm thick 2-layer PCB, assuming our standard thicknesses of 0.035mm for 1oz of copper pour and 0.01mm for soldermask, you will need a single core layer at 1.07mm thick – demonstrated in the image to the right.

 More information about PCB Stack Ups and the PCB specifications that surround them can be found in our knowledge base.